 501 (c)(3) Nonprofit Organization

 Hearts and Lens is governed by a volunteer board of directors (made up of photographers, parents and professionals).
 In accordance with nonprofit corporation rules, Hearts & Lens is managed by an executive director, treasurer and secretary who are subject to the direction of the board.
 Hearts & Lens by-laws may be reviewed upon request.
 Hearts & Lens is funded through voluntary public/private donations, sale of course enrollments, and grants.
-There are currently no salaried positions within the organization; however, funding is needed to keep the organization going and also fund the family photo grant program.
+Although an all-volunteer staff guides the organization, funding is needed to keep the programs in operation and also fund family photo grants.
 Gifts to Hearts & Lens 501(3)(c) organization are generally recognized by the IRS as tax deductible.

-The primary mission of Hearts and Lens is to represent persons with disabilities or serious illness and the elderly to professional photographers in an effort to expand exceptional photographic opportunities to these unique persons on a national and international level.
+The primary mission of Hearts and Lens is to represent persons who are disabled, medically fragile or elderly to professional photographers in an effort to expand exceptional photographic opportunities to these unique persons on a national and international level.

-This unique focus is accomplished through training, advocacy, awareness,
+The unique focus of Hearts & Lens is accomplished through training, advocacy, awareness,

 Hearts & Lens nonprofit organization provides training and accreditation for professional photographers.
 This social and technical education not only helps build clientele, it provides valuable services to families of persons with disabilities who may have had difficulty accessing portraits that provide the quality they seek and also "touch their hearts."
-We also provide beneficial tips for sessions with our dear elders who have had a life long-lived.
+Beneficial tips are provided for sessions with aging individuals who have enjoyed a life long-lived.